Sungchunn/Rakta-Webapp/frontend/README.md

-# FitSloth Frontend - Next.js Application
+# Rakta Frontend - Next.js Application

-This is the frontend user interface for the FitSloth blood donation tracking application, built with Next.js 16.0.3, React 19.2.0, and TypeScript.
+This is the frontend user interface for the Rakta blood donation tracking application, built with Next.js 16.0.3, React 19.2.0, and TypeScript.

 ## Overview

-The FitSloth frontend provides an intuitive web interface for users to:
+The Rakta frontend provides an intuitive web interface for users to:
 - Register and authenticate securely
 - Track their blood donation history
 - Monitor donation eligibility with countdown timers